 When the Jays aren’t playing, you will find the hottest musical acts in the world playing in their stadium tours.

-See Roger’s Centre Live Nation for upcoming concerts.
+- See Roger’s Live Nation for upcoming concerts.

 33. Sony Centre for the Performing Arts

-The Sony Centre is Canada’s largest soft seat theatre making for a very comfortable experience.
-There’s always something playing here including concerts, films, live shows and festivals.
+It is the largest soft-seat theatre in Canada making for a very comfortable experience.
+There’s always something playing here including concerts, films, live shows, and festivals.

 34. Scotia Bank Arena

-In between the two major sporting seasons, the Air Canada Centre opens its doors to more music acts.
+In between the two major sporting seasons, the Scotia Bank Arena opens its doors to more music acts.

 35. Massey Hall

-It’s sister theatre, Massey Hall is an intimate music venue.
+Massey Hall is an intimate music venue that has seen acts perform from all around th eworld.
 If you are looking for a rock and country acts or comedians to watch, chances are you’ll find someone at Massey Hall.

-It’s a tiny beach but has fast become one of Toronto’s most photographed spots.
+It’s a tiny beach but has fast become one of Toronto’s most popular spots for photography.
 Located on Corus Quay right beside the Redpath Sugar Factory, Sugar Beach is a quiet spot just at the east end of Queens Quay.